-4.6.0.2 IGN-1A coil with built in ignition module The IGN-1A is a high powered coil with a built in ignition module, capable of handling engines that make over 250 hp per cylinder.
+4.6.2 IGN-1A coil with built in ignition module

+The IGN-1A is a high powered coil with a built in ignition module, capable of handling engines that make over 250 hp per cylinder.
 These can be used both for coil per plug applications or with a distributor.
 These use a five wire connector.
 The connector pins are designated with letters molded into the connector:

+o the commedian.

 Connection letter Function

-A Spark out from MS3-Pro
+Α Spark out from MS3-Pro

-В Logic ground to sensor return
+В ECU ground - connect to sensor return

-С Secondary ground to engine block or cylinder head
+С Secondary ground - connect to engine block or cylinder head

-D Power ground to battery negative terminal
+D Power ground - connect to battery negative terminal

 E 12 volt power

-4.6.0.3 LS series coils The coils on GM's LS series engines are a popular choice as they are readily available, inexpensive, powerful, and have a built in ignition module.
+4.6.3 LS series coils

+The coils on GM's LS series engines are a popular choice as they are readily available, inexpensive, powerful, and have a built in ignition module.
 They can be wired directly to the MS3-Pro.
 LS1 and LS2 coils use different connector designs, but the connectors are always marked with small letters to indicate the function, and the function is the same on both:

 Connection letter Function

-A Power ground to engine block or cylinder head
+Α Power ground - connect to engine block or cylinder head

-В Logic ground to sensor return
+В ECU ground - connect to sensor return

 С Spark out from MS3-Pro

 D 12 volt power

-4.6.0.4 VW pencil coils VW four pin pencil coils appeared on the VW / Audi 1.8 Turbo from 2001 and later, and many other VW-Audi Group products.
+4.6.4 VW pencil coils

+VW four pin pencil coils appeared on the VW / Audi 1.8 Turbo from 2001 and later, and many other VW-Audi Group products.
 These can be driven directly from the MS3-Pro.

 Pin number Function

 1 12 volt power

-2 Ground to engine block
+2 Ground to cylinder head

 3 Spark out from MS3-Pro

-4 Ground to engine block
+4 Ground to cylinder head

-4.6.0.5 MSD and other single channel capacitive discharge ignitions Capacitive discharge boxes are a popular choice to deliver a strong spark when running a distributorless ignition is not an option.
+4.6.5 MSD and other single channel capacitive discharge ignitions

+Capacitive discharge boxes are a popular choice to deliver a strong spark when running a distributor-less ignition is not an option.
 Many of these are intended for an unusually high current signal instead of a logic level output.
 To use one of these boxes, connect the Tach Out wire on the MS3-Pro to the ignition box's points trigger.
 The MSD 6A box used a white wire for this input, and most other CDI boxes have followed their lead.